mcellteam/Workshop_2016/README.md

 * images for the cell shape channel
 * images for the protein channel (optional)
 * options used to change default model settings.

+We can use the latter method to train a nuclear and cell membrane model from those geometries.
+The next block shows how to train the model

 ```
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%